olillevik/skatteetaten.github.io/OpenShift/index.md

 TODO: Needs work

-The Aurora OpenShift Platform is everything The Norwegian Tax Administration has developed to support infrastructure automation, support application configuration, deployment and management, common application base images and common build and versioning mechanism for application archives and docker images.
+The Aurora OpenShift Platform is everything the Norwegian Tax Administration has developed to support infrastructure automation, support application configuration, deployment and management, common application base images and common build and versioning mechanism for application archives and docker images.